ancantu/SCICLD2019/docs/gnu_utils/gnu_utils_05.md

 2  B
 ```

 If you have worked with databases before, this is called an outer join.
-This command is useful to append information to regions in a bedgraph file.
+This command is useful to append information to regions in a bed file.

 ```
 $ paste fileA.bed fileB.bed